The Making of the Modern Mind

 How did we become who we are?
 We moderns think, act, dress, view the world, and view ourselves, in ways radically different from our medieval ancestors.
 Come explore these human revolutions in two European cities — London and Paris — where many of these changes first emerged.

 Course readings and activities draw from the sciences, philosophy, art, and history.
 We will meet on campus for three days, followed by two weeks in London and Paris.

 Welcome to these online materials for the Jan 2017 course: The Making of the Modern Mind (IDIV 240, Manchester University).
 This course satisfies the 3-GC (Global Connections) requirement for the Core program.

-We will meet as a class on campus on January 4-? before departing from Fort Wayne on ??, January #, for London and then Paris, spending a week in each city.
+We will meet as a class on campus for three days (Wednesday to Friday) before departing from Fort Wayne on Sunday, January 8, for London and then Paris, spending a week in each city.
 Travel from London to Paris will be on the high-speed Eurostar train that travels under the English Channel.

 There will be plenty of time for sight-seeing — and our onsite activities for the class will take us into various corners of each city, as well as art galleries (such as the National Gallery and the Tate Modern in London; the Louvre and the Musée d’Orsay in Paris) and various museums of science and natural history.
 Interested students may want to take in a musical or other theatre production in London’s famous West End.